UstadMobile/libeduchip/README.md

 ## Distributed Edge HTTP Cache

 The distributed Edge HTTP Cache handles all cases a normal HTTP cache handles and adds support for:
-* Downloading an HTTP request from nearby devices instead of via the Internet to reduce bandwidth usage
+* Downloading http requests from nearby devices instead of via the Internet to reduce bandwidth usage
 * Downloading and retaining a list of HTTP URLs such that they can be accessed offline later (e.g. when a user selects a given lesson for offline use)
 * Importing/exporting a set of HTTP requests/responses to/from a file so that they can be pre-loaded (e.g. via USB stick)